maskquiat/daily-fifteen/README.md

-# 15-Puzzle Daily
+# Daily 15 | Puzzle Game

-🧩 **A modern, responsive daily 15-puzzle game inspired by New York Times Games**
+🧩 **A modern, responsive daily 15-puzzle game - the missing piece in your daily puzzle routine**

 Play the classic sliding puzzle with a fresh daily challenge that everyone around the world gets to solve on the same day.
-Perfect for your morning routine or daily mental exercise!
+Perfect complement to your word games, crosswords, and brain teasers - filling the gap for spatial reasoning in your daily mental workout!

 ## 🎮 Live Demo

 [Play the game here](https://maskquiat.github.io/daily-fifteen/) *(Replace with your actual URL)*

+## 🧠 The Missing Daily Puzzle

+While daily word games and crosswords exercise your vocabulary and trivia knowledge, **15-Puzzle Daily** targets a different cognitive skill: **spatial reasoning and logical sequencing**.

+It's the perfect addition to your daily puzzle lineup:
+- **Morning routine**: Start with words, end with spatial thinking
+- **Complete workout**: Exercise different parts of your brain
+- **Quick & satisfying**: 2-5 minutes of pure logic puzzle satisfaction
+- **Universal appeal**: No language barriers, just pure problem-solving

 ## ✨ Features
 ### 🗓️ Daily Puzzle System
 - **One puzzle per day**: Everyone gets the same puzzle each day
 - **Consistent experience**: Seeded generation ensures identical puzzles globally
 - **Progress tracking**: Your game automatically saves and can be resumed
 - **Puzzle numbering**: Each day has a unique puzzle number for reference
+- **Shareable results**: Compare your daily performance with friends

 ### 📱 Cross-Platform Compatibility
 - **Desktop/Laptop**: Click tiles to move them